What is an Individual Education Plan?

 The Ministry of Education has developed a set of standards which outline what should be in every IEP, although, each school board has their own form for the IEP.
 However, all IEPs will include:

-- Student Profile – name, school, Grade, etc.
+- Student Profile – name, school, grade, etc.

-- Assessment Information – dates and summary of student assessments by professionals, such as Speech and Language Pathologists, Psychologists, Physiotherapists, etc.
+- Assessment Information – dates and summary of assessments by professionals, such as Speech and Language Pathologists, Psychologists, Physiotherapists, etc.

 - Accommodations – refer to the special teaching and assessment strategies, human supports, and/or individualized equipment required to enable a student to learn and to demonstrate learning.
 These accommodations can include: